 Figure 1.
-Pinniped haul-outs at the Russian River Estuary and surrounds Figure 2.
-The average number of harbor seals hauled out at the Jenner haul-out (Russian River mouth at Goat Rock State Beach) as counted during 2022 baseline surveys by month.
-Error bars represent $\pm 1$ standard error and sample size for calculating the mean (n) is shown in the bottom of each bar Figure 3.
+Goat Rock State Beach and the Russian River Estuary Figure 2.
+The average number of harbor seals hauled out at the Jenner haul-out (Russian River mouth at Goat Rock State Beach) as counted during 2023 baseline surveys by month.
+Error bars represent \pm 1 standard error and sample size for calculating the mean (n) is shown in the bottom of each bar7 Figure 3.
 Average number of harbor seals hauled out during baseline surveys in June and July at the Jenner haul-out (Russian River mouth at Goat Rock State Beach) by year.
-The eleven-year (2011-2021) average of abundance during this period (207 seals) is represented by the horizontal line.
-Error bars represent $\pm$ 1 s.e. and sample size to calculate the mean (n) is shown in the bottom of each bar Figure 4.
-Comparison of the average number of harbor seals hauled out during baseline surveys in 2022 and the eleven-year average (2011-2021) at the Jenner haul-out (Russian River mouth at Goat Rock State Beach) by river mouth condition.
-Error bars represent $\pm$ 1 s.e. and sample size to calculate the mean (n) is shown in the bottom of each bar 8
+The twelve-year (2011-2022) average of abundance during this period (204 seals) is represented by the horizontal line.
+Error bars represent \pm 1 s.e. and sample size to calculate the mean (n) is shown in the bottom of each bar Figure 4.
+Comparison of the average number of harbor seals hauled out during baseline surveys by year and river mouth condition at the Jenner haul-out (Russian River mouth at Goat Rock State Beach).
+Error bars represent \pm 1 s.e. and sample size to calculate the mean (n) is shown in the bottom of each bar8 Figure 5.
+Number of harbor seal pups observed during all surveys at the Jenner haul-out (Russian River mouth at Goat Rock State Beach) by year.
+Bar height indicates the maximum single day pup count, diamond indicates the average count of pups when pups were present from April-June each year with \pm 1 s.e Figure 6.

-- Figure 6.
 The proportion of surveys where harbor seals were disturbed (moved or flushed) at the Jenner haul-out, by disturbance source (sources of fireworks and unknown were combined into the category "other").
-Data includes all baseline surveys (n=28) and Sonoma Water activity surveys (i.e., breaching and topographic surveys) (n=15)......
+Data includes all baseline surveys (n=22) and Sonoma Water activity surveys (i.e., breaching and topographic surveys) (n=16)......
 10